 Our curriculum and programme of study is set out as per Appendix 1 but we may need to adapt it as and when necessary.
-There is flexibility where external agencies are used to respond to the needs of the pupils in each year group.

 We have developed the curriculum in consultation with parents/carers, pupils and staff, taking into account the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner, so they are fully informed and don't seek answers online.